pravinmenghani1/eks-troubleshooting-workshop/README.md

 git clone https://github.com/pravinmenghani1/eks-troubleshooting-workshop.git
 cd eks-troubleshooting-workshop

-# Launch the visual experience
+# Launch the visual experience with progress portal
 ./scenario-manager.sh

+# Or launch just the progress portal
+./launch-portal.sh
 ```

-**That's it!** The interactive mission control center will guide you through everything! 🚀
+**That's it!** The interactive mission control center and progress portal will guide you through everything! 🚀

 ## 🌟 What Makes This Workshop Special?